vodena/blackfox-examples/_examples/jupyter/Churn_Black_Fox_5k.md

 * Estimated salary.

 ### Problem solution:
 The entire data set contains 10000 observations.
-We divide it into two sets, training set, which contains 8000 observations and test set, which contains 2000 observations.
+We randomly picked 5000 observations and we divide it into two sets, training set, which contains 4000 observations and test set, which contains 1000 observations.
 We solved problem in three ways:

 * Manually buiilding ANN,
 * Tune some hyperparameters by using grid search and